TyruswooStudio/McKathlin_SwitchableText-MZ/README.md

 ## Compatibility

 This plugin is fully compatible with Tyruswoo_BigChoiceLists in any order on the plugin list.

 However, Switchable Text may conflict with non-Tyruswoo plugins that alter the way `Game_Interpreter` makes choice lists.
 If you encounter conflicts, try switching which choice-list-affecting plugin comes after which.
 If conflicts with Switchable Text persist, talk to us on [Tyruswoo.com](https://www.tyruswoo.com) and we'll do our best to help you.

-When `Tyruswoo_EventAI` is in the plugin list (either above or below), Switchable Text can also check self variables using the `\OV` code, and extra self switches using the `\ON` code.
-Special syntax even allows checking other events' self variables and self switches.
-More details near the end of this help text.

 ## Switchable Snippets